ioBroker/ioBroker.history/README.md

 - **<Loglevel>**: Loglevel for output (Default: info).
 If set needs to be second parameter after scriptname.
 - **--deepAnalyze**: collect the existing values per day too, by default only the earliest value is queried.

-The script will then generate one or two .json files with the collected data.
+The script will then generate one or three .json files with the collected data.
 These files are then used by the real converter script.

 #### analyzesql.js
-This script does not exist so far and needs to be created!!
+The analyzesql.js can be found in the directory "converter".
+This script will collect parts of the above mentioned data for an SQL instance.

+**Usage**: nodejs analyzesql.js [<SQL-Instance>] [<Loglevel>] **Example**: nodejs analyzesql.js sql.0 info

+Parameters:
+- **<SQL-Instance>**: which SQL-Adapter instance should be used?
+(Default: sql.0) If set needs to be first parameter after scriptname.
+- **<Loglevel>**: Loglevel for output (Default: info).
+If set needs to be second parameter after scriptname.

+The script will then generate two .json files with the collected data.
+These files are then used by the real converter script.
+Currently --processNonExistingValuesOnly for converter script can not be used because the data are not collected.

 ### Convert History-Data to a DB
 The history2db.js can be found in the directory "converter".